 Underrepresented Minorities and Students With Disabilities

-- 17.2 percent of CBTE Trainees are from underrepresented minority groups.
+- 17 percent of CBTE Trainees are from underrepresented minority groups.
+This number represents the number of URMs that have graduated from the program and those currently in training.

 - Cofounder at First Choice Laboratories, Inc.